AnnikaV9/hcclient/README.md

 <br />

 ## Features <a name="features"></a>
+Some of the features hcclient has to offer:
-- **Color theming:** &nbsp;Configured with command line flags, colors provided by termcolor.
-See [Colors](#colors) for more information.
+- **Cross-platform:** &nbsp;Tested to work on Windows, Linux, macOS and Android.
+See [Prerequisites](#prerequisites) for more information.
 - **Suggestions:** &nbsp;Starting your message with `@` or `/` will bring up a menu with a list of online users or commands.
 Cycle through them with arrow keys or continue typing to filter the suggestions even more.
-Outside of the menu, arrow keys cycle through message history.
 Suggestion aggressiveness can be set with `--suggest-aggr`.
 - **Configuration:** &nbsp;Generate and load YAML/JSON configuration files with no editing required.
 Change configuration options from within the client with commands, modifying behaviour and colors without having to restart.
 See [Configuration](#configuration) for more information.
 - **Desktop notifications:** &nbsp;Receive notifications whenever someone mentions you or sends you a whisper.
 Android notifications are supported when running on [Termux](https://termux.dev/).
 See [Notifications](#notifications) for more information.
 - **Aliases:** &nbsp;Set aliases for messages and phrases you send often, because why wouldn't you?
-- **Whisper lock:** &nbsp;Lock the client with a command to send only whispers, preventing accidental information leaks.
+- **Whisper locking:** &nbsp;Lock the client with a command to send only whispers, preventing accidental information leaks.
 - **Ignore list:** &nbsp;Message blocking using tripcodes and connection hashes.
-- **Send/Receive raw json:** &nbsp;Send json packets without parsing with `/raw`, display received packets as json with `--no-parse`.
 - **Proxy support:** &nbsp;Connect through SOCKS4, SOCKS5 or HTTP proxies.
 Tested to work with Tor.
-- **Moderator mode:** &nbsp;Enabled with `--is-mod`, gives you a bunch of `/` commands for moderator actions.

 <br />

 ## Prerequisites <a name="prerequisites"></a>
+The main requirement for any platform is a terminal emulator that supports ANSI escape sequences.

 For x86_64 Linux, statically and dynamically linked binaries are provided with the interpreter and dependencies bundled in.

 On other platforms, python >= 3.10 and pip are required. <br />